input-output-hk/catalyst-ci/docs/src/guides/markdown.md

 # Markdown Check

-This Earthly Target and Function enables uniform linting of Markdown files to maintain consistency and quality.
+This Earthly Target and UDC enables uniform linting of Markdown files to maintain consistency and quality.

-This Function is **NOT** intended to be used inside container builds.
+This UDC is **NOT** intended to be used inside container builds.
 Its sole purpose is to enforce uniform style rules for all markdown files in a repository.
 It makes no assumptions about which files may or may not end up inside a container or are part of a build.
 This is *INTENTIONAL*.

-IF this Function is used inside a container build, it is **NOT** a bug if it does not do the correct thing.
+IF this UDC is used inside a container build, it is **NOT** a bug if it does not do the correct thing.

 ## Introduction